byjokese/dotfiles/README.md

 # By-Jokese's dotfiles

-Script to prepare your GNU/Linux terminal (WSL also) in a «superterminal» with modern, autocompleted commands and other features.
+Script to prepare your GNU/Linux terminal (WSL compatible) in a «superterminal» with modern, autocompleted commands and other features.

 MacOS script in development.